-Co-requisites: ADNR-2124, ADNR-2134, ADNR-2134L, ADNR-2151L, ADNR-2175, and ANDR-2175L
+Co-requisites: ADNR-2124, ADNR-2134, ADNR-2134L, ADNR-2151L, ADNR-2175, and ANDR-2175L provision of culturally sensitive, safe patient-centered care.

-This theory/lab/clinical course is the final of four courses presented to develop an understanding of health promotion and illness in the adult patient.
-Emphasis is placed on the role of the registered nurse as a collaborative member of a healthcare team in the provision of culturally sensitive, safe patient-centered care.
 The nursing process, inquiry-based practice, and Maslow's hierarchy of needs are utilized as the conceptual bases for presentation of this material.
 Topics include the examination of emergency and critical care and disaster preparedness concepts as well as complex, multi-system, and high-acuity health problems: